lyonzy/nativescript-firebase/README.md

  - Setting data with `push()`

 Most features should be working, but there might be more bugfixes to come.
 I'm using this in a project of mine so it'll get further tested as I use it more.

+Note that this might have problems with Nativescript 1.5.1 due to [this issue](https://github.com/NativeScript/android-runtime/issues/316).